Salah-Code-Lab/RegFilter/README.md

 RegFilter can achieve a max of 80k Reg Operations per second<br>
 the silicon in that test is the Bottle Neck not the driver tests show the limit of RegFilter which had been tested on a Core i9 14900HX machine with 32 Logical Processors<br>
-is <code>140k</code> Reg Ops per second, without utilizing the full Capabilities of the CPU which indicates The driver this time is the bottleneck<br>
+<code>140k</code> Reg Ops per second, without utilizing the full Capabilities of the CPU which indicates The driver this time is the bottleneck<br>
 the driver won't be Optimized further.<br>
 since it is already fast gaining a maximum response time of Mere microseconds.<br>